Prostate Cancer Clinical Trial

 Eastern Cooperative Oncology Group Performance Status (ECOG PS): 0-1 with no deterioration over the previous 2 weeks.

 Non-sterilized male patients who are sexually active with a female partner of childbearing potential must use a condom with spermicide from screening to approximately 6 months after the last dose of study treatment .

-Concomitant use of medications or herbal supplements that may involve severe drug-drug interactions with the study treatment.
+Concomitant use of medications or herbal supplements known to be:

 Concomitant use of drugs that are known to prolong or shorten QT and have a known risk of Torsades de Pointes.

 Treatment with any of the following:

 Any investigational agents or study interventions from a previous clinical study within 5 half lives or 3 weeks (whichever is longer) of the first dose of study treatment.

 Any other anticancer treatment within the following time periods prior to the first dose of study treatment: (i) Cytotoxic and non-cytotoxic treatment: 3 weeks or 5 half-lives (whichever is shorter). (ii) Biological products including immuno-oncology agents: 4 weeks before enrolment.

 Any live virus or bacterial vaccine within 28 days of the first dose of study treatment.

 Any concurrent anticancer therapy or concurrent use of prohibited medications.